Serengeti National Park

 The Serengeti ecosystem extends beyond the park boundaries, encompassing neighboring reserves and conservation areas such as Maswa Game Reserve to the south, Grumeti and Ikorongo Game Reserves to the east, the Maasai Mara National Reserve in Kenya to the north, and the Loliondo Game Controlled Area to the west.

-During the rainy months from January to March, the wildebeest congregate in the southern Serengeti and the western Ngorongoro Conservation Area before embarking on their epic migration northwestward in April, crossing the Grumeti River between late May and early July.
+During the rainy months from January to March, the wildebeest congregate in the southern Serengeti National Park and the western Ngorongoro Conservation Area before embarking on their epic migration northwestward in April, crossing the Grumeti River between late May and early July.
 By August, they traverse into the Masai Mara before returning southwards in November, heralding the cycle anew.

-For bird enthusiasts, Serengeti offers a paradise with over 530 recorded species, a quarter of which undertake annual migrations through or into the park, adding yet another layer of richness to its unparalleled biodiversity.
+For bird enthusiasts, Serengeti National Park offers a paradise with over 530 recorded species, a quarter of which undertake annual migrations through or into the park, adding yet another layer of richness to its unparalleled biodiversity.

 Things to do in Serengeti National Park